-Through March 31, 2008, our results of operations, financial condition and cash flows have not been materially affected by changes in the relative values of non-U.S. currencies to the U.S. dollar.
-As a result of the expanding scope of our Israeli-operations, we are evaluating appropriate hedging strategies to mitigate currency rate fluctuation risks.
-The functional currency of our wholly-owned Israeli subsidiaries, HumanClick Ltd. and Kasamba Ltd., is the U.S. dollar and the functional currency of our operations in the United Kingdom is the U.K. pound (sterling).
-We do not use derivative financial instruments to limit our foreign currency risk exposure.
+As a result of the expanding scope of our Israeli operations, our currency rate fluctuation risk associated with the exchange rate movement of the U.S. dollar against the New Israeli Shekel ("NIS") has increased.
+During the six months ended June 30, 2008, the depreciation of the U.S dollar against the NIS has had an increased adverse impact on our results of operations and financial condition compared to earlier periods.
+We evaluate appropriate hedging strategies to mitigate currency rate fluctuation risks on an ongoing basis.
+The functional currency of our wholly-owned Israeli subsidiaries, HumanClick Ltd. and Kasamba Ltd., is the U.S. dollar and the functional currency of our operations in the United Kingdom is the U.K. pound.
+We have not used derivative financial instruments to limit our foreign currency risk exposure.